 Leave of Absence: Under unusual circumstances, a student may petition for a leave of absence.
 The student’s Advisory Committee Chairperson and the Chair of the Department must approve the petition.
 If the petition is granted, the registration requirement will be set aside during the period of the leave and will not count towards the requirement that the student complete a master’s degree within a period of five years or within the time specified for the particular program.
 Leaves will be granted only under conditions that require the suspension of all activities associated with the thesis.

 Degree Conferral and Eligibility for Participation in Graduation Ceremonies: It is the policy of Texas A&M International University that only students who have completed their degree requirements participate in graduation ceremonies.
 There are two graduation ceremonies each year.
 May graduates attend the May ceremony.
 Students who finish requirements in any of the summer terms receive their diploma in late August and are invited to attend the following December ceremony along with the December graduates.
 No degree will be conferred except publicly and on Commencement Day of the spring and fall semesters.

 Additional Master's Degree Policy: In the College of Arts and Sciences, students pursuing the Master of Public Administration as an additional master's degree, may obtain the degree upon successful completion of the major curriculum and substituting hours attained in the first masters program for nine hours of electives.
-In the College of Business Administration, a student seeking a second master's degree must complete twenty-one (21) semester credit hours of graduate-level business courses beyond the coursework in the degree plan(s) for all prior master's degree taken in the COBA and must meet all other requirements for the additional master's degree.
+In the A. R. Sanchez, Jr. School of Business, a student seeking a second master's degree must complete twenty-one (21) semester credit hours of graduate-level business courses beyond the coursework in the degree plan(s) for all prior master's degree taken in the ARSSB and must meet all other requirements for the additional master's degree.
 In the College of Education, students shall not be permitted to apply the same course credit to more than one master's degree.